praneelseth/Finger-Mouse/README.md

 # Finger-Mouse
- Move and click with your mouse with the tips of your fingers.
+ Move and click the mouse with your fingertips.